SamIron0/remeal_ingestion/README.md

 # Recipe Ingestion Microservice

-This microservice is responsible for ingesting and processing recipe data for the Remeal application.
+This microservice is responsible for ingesting and processing recipe data the[Remeal application](https://github.com/SamIron0/remeal_ui) .
 It handles the insertion of new recipes into the database, including ingredient indexing and nutrition information calculation.

 ## Features